maishiroma/GameUtils/README.md

 ## Will this be only for games?
 Mostly!
 I do have another place for specific scripts in a non-game setting [here](https://github.com/maishiroma/OneOffScripts).

+## Is all of the content here yours?
+Yes!
+If not, I made sure to credit the original source + owner of the script that I found it at!

 ## Is this really open and free?
 Sure!
 Sharing is caring after all. :)